vcfvct/aws-exam/azure.md

   * Archive - Optimized for storing data that is rarely accessed and stored for at least 180 days with flexible latency requirements, on the order of hours.
 The archive access tier can only be set at the blob level, not the account level
 * Azure AD integration is supported for *blob and queue* data operations.
 You can assign RBAC roles scoped to a subscription, resource group, storage account, or an individual container or queue to a security principal or a managed identity for Azure resources.
 * Customer-managed vs Customer-provided keys: CMK can be accessed by Microsoft and used by azure portal/CLI/Powershell, where CPK cannot and accessed only by Customer.
 Key rotation responsibility is on *Customer* for both.
-* list files: `az storage blob list --connection-string 'xxx' --container-name YourContainer -otable `
+* list files: `az storage blob list --connection-string 'xxx' --container-name YourContainer -otable`
+* A *shared access signature* [SAS](https://docs.microsoft.com/en-us/learn/modules/implement-shared-access-signatures/2-shared-access-signatures-overview) is a signed URI that points to one or more storage resources and includes a token that contains a special set of query parameters.
+The token indicates how the resources may be accessed by the client.
+One of the query parameters, the signature, is constructed from the SAS parameters and signed with the key that was used to create the SAS.
+This signature is used by Azure Storage to authorize access to the storage resource.
+  * like S3 pre-signed URL. useful when uploading and other temporary access.

 * Archive -> Glacier.
 A `Blob` tier so same tool will work.
   * To read or download a blob in archive, you must first rehydrate it to an online tier.